leeyoshinari/WinHub/README.md

 2.Cluster deployment and distributed storage are not supported.

-3.The path of the background image of the login page is `web/img/pictures/undefined/background.jpg`.
-If you need to modify the login background image, you can directly replace this image.
-Note: the image name must be `background.jpg`.

-4.Playing videos online uses streaming playback, which requires that the metadata of the video must be at the front of the video file.
+3.Playing videos online uses streaming playback, which requires that the metadata of the video must be at the front of the video file.
 So, you need to manually move the metadata of the video to the front of the video file.
 Using the [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) to move the metadata of the video.
 The command: `ffmpeg -i input_video.mp4 -map_metadata 0 -c:v copy -c:a copy -movflags +faststart output_video.mp4`.

-5.Whether you are using a PC browser or a mobile browser, setting the browser to display in full screen will provide a better user experience.
+4.Whether you are using a PC browser or a mobile browser, setting the browser to display in full screen will provide a better user experience.

 ## License
 This repository uses the GPL-2.0 License.
 When you use this repository, please comply with the terms of the GPL-2.0 License.
 Please respect our work results consciously.